Break the Badass: Malekith's sneak attack on Asgard and killing Frigga shock the whole realm to its core.

 Hunk: He's ruggedly handsome and his wardrobe on Midgard fits the description above exactly.
-And of course, he has a rather epic Shirtless Scene, later followed by mud-wrestling in a tight, rain-soaked T-shirt.
+He has an Shirtless Scene, later followed by mud-wrestling in a tight, rain-soaked T-shirt.
 This makes him a perfect foil to Loki's Pretty Boy looks.

 I Gave My Word: If Thor gives his word about something, he will honor it.

-Immortal Immaturity: Thor is in all likelihood 1000 years old, and yet it is only in the 3 days he spent as a mortal that he starts to emotionally mature.
+Immortal Immaturity: Thor is, in all likelihood, 1000 years old, and yet it is only in the three days he spent as a mortal that he starts to emotionally mature.

-Irony: As the second step in his Humiliation Conga (after being hit by a car on landing in Midgard), the God of Thunder is taken down by... a taser.
+Irony: As the second step in his Humiliation Conga (after being hit by a car not long after landing in Midgard), the God of Thunder is taken down by...a taser.

 Jerk with a Heart of Gold: In his first film, he's an unstable, entitled hothead who rarely thinks before acting.
 He is also extremely noble, very respectful towards women, loves his brother and friends, and always keeps his word.

 Lightning Bruiser: In more than one way.
-He's fast and agile enough to dance around the Hulk and can fly at mach speeds, while equally matching Hulk's strength, one-shotting frost monsters and (though it isn't obvious at first) easily overpowering Tony's armour, even after it's been supercharged and he's holding back.
+He's fast and agile enough to dance around the Hulk and can fly at mach speeds while equally matching Hulk's strength, one-shotting Frost Giants and (though it isn't obvious at first) easily overpowering Tony's armor, even after it's been supercharged and he's holding back.